Once Upon A February

 "You found me," he said, stroking Damien's face gently.

 "Did I?"
-So simple a question, but laced with so much more meaning…
+So simple a question, yet laced with so much meaning…

 He smiled.
 "Yes, Damien.
 Yes."
 And drew his lover in for another kiss.
 Or two.
 Or ten.